Git 101: What you need to get started

 Now, let’s check out what GitHub is all about.
 Go here and take a look at the current most popular repositories.
 If you go into their repos, you will notice this at the top of every one of them:

 The main concepts in there you must understand are:

-Clones: when you fork a repo, you can only access it from your Github account.
-If you want to play with it, you will need an additional local copy in your computer.
+Clones: when you fork a repo, you can only access it from your GitHub account.
+If you want to play with it, you will need an additional local copy on your computer.
 In order to get that copy, you have to “clone” the project locally.

 cd Desktop git clone [your link]